cchayden/xframes/docs/index.rst

 Contents:

-The xFrames library provides powerful and convenient abstractions used for operating on large datasets.
+The XFrames library provides powerful and convenient abstractions used for operating on large datasets.
 It is implemented in python and runs on Spark.